Jiaming-S/hhs-obsidian-notes/AP Gov : Econ/Micro Economics/Market Failures.md

 - Can't transfer capital from one company to another
 - Geographic: don't have resources to transfer resources from one place to another
 - Occupational:
-- Unoptimal and not using all resources to full potential
+- Suboptimal and not using all resources to full potential

 [[Positive Externalities]]
 - Externality is an unintended side effect caused by external influence